MF Global sows winter of discontent for CME

 Grain elevators, farmers and others using futures markets to hedge price risk often borrow 90 percent or more of the value of their crops or livestock to finance futures trades.

-The government-linked Farm Credit System (FCS.L), for example, lent some $6 billion to make sure grain elevators could make margin calls when grain prices plummeted in 2008.
+The government-linked Farm Credit System (FCS), for example, lent some $6 billion to make sure grain elevators could make margin calls when grain prices plummeted in 2008.

 So grain traders are closely watching the stance of CoBank, the Denver-based FCS bank with $62 billion in assets and one of the biggest lenders to U.S. grain elevators.